aschot-myan/Rashr/README.md

 Recovery-Tools
 ====================

-About:

 ----- Bias -----

 This app requires [ROOT] access!
 Please do not use this app thoughtless and evaluating them without deeper KNOWLEDGE for Android (Root, Custom Recovery, etc.)
 I'm working to improve this app.

 ----- Description -----

-The app loads a predefined custom-recovery system down for your device and installs them automatically (in beta it only supports a less no. of devices) in addition they can restart their device quickly and easily (in the bootloader, recovery, and in the system).
+This app flashes your device recovery without rebooting it very fast and easy.
+There are 3 flash options:

+"Flash Clockworkmod-Recovery" and "Flash TWRP" (You can use these predefined buttons if they are supported.
+Shown below) and "Flash other".

+"Flash Clockworkmod" & "Flash TWRP" load the custom-recovery for your device down and install them automatically.
+"Flash other" lets you choose an image from the internal or external memory of your device.

+You can create backups of the currently installed system (If your device is supported.
+Shown below), restore and delete backups.
+You can find these functions under "Backup Manager".

+This project is fully open-source if you want to help me with unsupported devices you can use the report button or contact me over XDA.

 You can find the source code on GitHub: https://github.com/ashotmkrtchyan1995/Recovery-Tools

 ----- Rights explanation -----

--Reade and write on external storage: save recoveries images -Full network access: download recoveries
+-Read and write on external storage: save recoveries images -Full network access: download recoveries
 -[normally managed by SuperUser-App]Full access to all functions of the device: Flashing the recoveries

 ====================
 CHANGELOG
 ====================

-[Working on]

--Stock Recoveries
--Samsung BLM Devices
+Update [1.2.8]

+-Sony Xperia Z (C6603) recognition fixed
+-LG Optimus Black (p970) added
+-Huawei U9508 (hwu9508) added

+Update [1.2.7]

+-Samsung Galaxy S4 (jfltexx/jflte) fixed

 Update [1.2.6]